 I like it because it’s old and historical.
 I mean, Marcus Agrippa had it built during the reign of Augustus.
 Come on.
 That’s exciting.
 It used to be a pagan temple, but now it’s a Catholic church.

-Raphael’s grave was in the Pantheon, by the way.
-We were excited to ‘pay homage’, in Olimpia’s words, after seeing his beautiful paintings the day before.
+Raphael’s grave is in the Pantheon.
+We were excited to ‘pay hommage’, in Olimpia’s words, after seeing his beautiful paintings the day before.

 Nearby the Pantheon is one of Rome’s most famous plazas, the Piazza Navona.
-We hung out there and listened to some music for a little while because we’re cool like that.
+We hung out there and listened to some music for a little while to soak up the atmosphere.

 There are three big fountains in the plaza.
-This main one in the middle was sculpted by Bernini, and the pretty building behind it was designed by Bernini’s frenemy Borromini.
+This main one in the middle was sculpted by Bernini, and the pretty building behind it was designed by Bernini’s rival Borromini.
 People like to stare at this spot and try to decide who was the better artist.
 If that’s your idea of a good time, I would highly recommend visiting the Piazza Navona.
+It's a lively spot with lots of restaurants, music, and tourists!

 This church looks really cool!
 I have no idea what it’s called, but I’d love to go inside someday.
 (Yes, I know...I broke my own life rule about not going into every pretty European church when I see one.
 The problem was that there was a river in the way.)